guybedford/require-css/README.md

 }
 ```

 CSS requires will then be left in the source "as is".
+This shouldn't be used with `stubModules`.

 CSS Compression
 ---------------